-While ACES AP0 encompasses a much larger range of colors than most all other gamuts, ACES AP1 is only slightly larger than Rec.
+While ACES AP0 encompasses a much larger range of colors than most gamuts, ACES AP1 is only slightly larger than Rec.
 2020, lending it the name Rec.
 2020+

 2065-1/AP0 is mainly meant for archival and file exchange.
 For grading, vfx, and editing AP1 is more likely to be used currently.
 ACEScc, ACEScct, and ACEScg all utilize AP1 primaries.

-As you can see, ACES represents a huge leap over the color management systems you might be used to in your everyday workflow.
+As you can see, ACES represents a huge leap over the color management systems you might be used to.
 At this point, you might be thinking “Yes, I want that now.
 How do I get it?”

 That said, as we’ve discussed, ACES is a pipeline.
 For it to be valuable, every step of your workflow needs to follow the ACES rules.

-So, how you can truly adopt ACES is very much dependent on what you are working on and what you need ACES to do.
+So, how you can truly adopt ACES depend on what you’re working on and what you need ACES to do.

 For example, VFX artists can already viably use ACES for improved compositing accuracy and handing off work between teams.
-The increased color accuracy can add incredible levels of realism to your scenes, and solves a myriad of technical issues artists have been battling for years.
+The increased color accuracy can add incredible levels of realism to your scenes.
+It also solves myriad technical issues artists have been battling for years.

 But for many creatives, who deal with live-action footage on a daily basis, complete adoption of ACES will depend on production teams embracing the new standard.
 Of course, this is largely influenced by what transforms are available for which camera manufacturers.
 That’s the necessary link for incorporating camera formats into the ACES system.